Indonesian rupiah: 2016 series

+On 17 August 2020, Bank Indonesia officially introduced a Rp75,000 banknote to commemorate the 75th Independence Day of Indonesia.
+The note featured the proclamators of Indonesia's Independence, Sukarno and Mohammad Hatta (who were also featured in the Rp100,000 note).
+In 2022, the BI predicts that banknotes of this series will cease to be legal tender in 2025 or 2026, with all circulating 2016-series banknotes replaced by newer 2022-series banknotes.

 2022 series

 Bank Indonesia introduced a new family of banknotes on 18 August 2022.
 Officially they were retroactively issued as legal tender on 17 August 2022 to commemorate the 77th Independence Day of Indonesia.
 Similar to the 2016 series, the Indonesian dances and national heroes are still featured on the notes, with some notable changes.